kebaldwi/DNAC-TEMPLATES/LABS/README.md

 ## Overview

-This section of the repository is built out in LAB form to guide you through the typical steps required to enable the various automation tasks delivered by DNA Center.
-This lab will give examples of templates used in DNA Center that can be modified for your use and tested on equipment within the LAB environment.
+This section of the repository is built out in LAB form to guide you through the typical steps required to enable the various automation tasks delivered by Cisco Catalyst Center.
+This lab will give examples of templates used in Cisco Catalyst Center that can be modified for your use and tested on equipment within the LAB environment.
 Additional information within the lab provides a well-rounded explanation of Automation methods with Templates.
-Lastly, the lab allows for customers to use DNA Center workflows to practice deploying Onboarding, DayN Templates, and Application Policy automation on both Wired and Wireless Platforms.
+Lastly, the lab allows for customers to use Cisco Catalyst Center workflows to practice deploying Onboarding, DayN Templates, and Application Policy automation on both Wired and Wireless Platforms.

-The goal of this lab is for it to be a practical guide to aid engineers to rapidly begin using DNA Center automation and help them work towards a template strategy.
+The goal of this lab is for it to be a practical guide to aid engineers to rapidly begin using Cisco Catalyst Center automation and help them work towards a template strategy.
 Additionally, this lab will give customers a permanent place to try out the templates and include configurations for various use cases.
 This environment will enable engineers to reduce the time and effort needed to instantiate the network.

 As a result, customers will gain experience setting up Plug and Play onboarding and templates.
 Additionally, they will use advanced velocity templating and troubleshooting tools, which may help during faultfinding to determine what is failing in a deployment.